High School & University Connections

 NOTE: Reduced tuition is only available to MT Residents.

-The Montana Transferable Core Curriculum represents an agreement among community, tribal, and publicly funded colleges and universities in the state of Montana.
+The Montana Transferable Core Curriculum represents an agreement among the community, tribal, and publicly-funded colleges and universities in the state of Montana.
 A sampling of these courses is listed below.
 Please contact Advising & Career Services for a complete listing.

 ARTH 150 Introduction to Art History